While not seamless, orientation begins for some Wichita students

-“Weird to be doing high school just not in the high school,” said 9th grader Dylan Porter.
+“Weird to be doing high school just not in the high school,” said ninth grader Dylan Porter.

 For Dylan Porter, Friday was his first day in high school.
 Instead of walking through the doors, he, like many others, met their teachers, walked the hall, and learned about the expectations all online.